 One Month Review: Cost

 $299 per year grants you access to all courses on the One Month platform.

 What we didn’t like about OneMonth.com

 We did notice a discrepancy in Week 3 involving the Dark Sky API.
 The instructions were to get signed up with the Dark Sky API.

-However, upon further research, Dark Sky was no longer accepting sign ups.
+However, upon further research, Dark Sky is no longer accepting sign ups.

 Is One Month Review Worth It?
 Conclusion